 Bodily injury coverage has limits based on the amount of coverage the at-fault driver purchased.
 For example, suppose the driver only has $50,000 in bodily injury liability.
 In that case, the insurance company is only required to pay up to $50,000 in medical expenses, pain and suffering, and lost wages.
 If you experience a catastrophic injury, it is unlikely that $50,000 will cover your medical expenses, let alone compensate you for your pain and suffering.

 After the benefits have been exhausted, the insurer is not required to pay you additional benefits.
 In other words, once you max out the policy limit, the insurance company will not pay any more compensation to you.
 You will need to sue the defendant for the rest of your damages, assuming that they have enough assets to cover your expenses.

 Insurance companies typically use a modifier when they calculate the amount of pain and suffering damages they will pay a victim.
-They will calculate the total amount of your medical expenses then multiply that number by another number suitable for your injury.
-The more permanent or severe your injury, the higher the multiplier and vice versa.
+They will calculate the total amount of your medical expenses and then multiply that number by another number suitable for your injury.
+The more permanent or severe your injury, the higher the multiplier, and vice versa.
 After they have multiplied in medical costs, they will add any loss of earning capacity claims or lost wages you have endured to come up with the value of your pain and suffering.